heapoverride/Saveable/README.md

 # Saveable

-Easy to use class library to read/write objects from/to binary stream
+Easy to use class library for reading/writing objects from/to binary streams.

 # Examples